 Potential increase of spectral efficiency

-[Editor’s note: Add text on pros/cons on dynamic modulation (ACM approach) compare to using different bandwidth to balance the text. ]The different views expressed during this study are presented below.
+The different views expressed during this study are presented below.

 Symmetrical approach

 Given that it is expected the cellular backhaul application, especially 3G/LTE/WiMAX, is the most likely scenario where the impact of asymmetric demand is foreseen, then this can be addressed by using different modulation schemes within the existing channelization arrangements, where different traffic capacities can be accommodated by utilising a different modulation scheme for the downlink than for the uplink.
 This technique has the further advantage over the solution proposed in SE19_11_26 in that it is a dynamic solution that can adjust to varying traffic loads, whereas the solution in SE19_11_26 is a fixed solution that may not suit future changes user/operator demands.
 This solution can also be deployed now, without the need to wait for the process of changing ECC Recommendations and national interface specifications to be completed, thus enabling operators to cope with asymmetric traffic loading today.

-Asymmetrical approach
+The disadvantage of this solution is that the underused links occupy large channels, the spectral efficiency being relatively low.
+With the exponential traffic increase the saturation of the spectrum will become a bottleneck for achievable data rates in the LTE networks.Asymmetrical approach

 Frequency reuse is an efficient planning strategy to better utilize the spectrum in cases where the geographic arrangement of sites allows it.
 It does not contradict the use of asymmetrical links planning.
 When used jointly with asymmetrical planning both methods can introduce a better frequency utilization compared to the regular planning practice.